erdii/enhancements/enhancements/E-0001-secret-handling.md

   - an alias name to be used with newly introduced resolving functions in the package templates
   - when package is installable cluster-scoped: a namespaced name of the source secret
   - when package is installable namespace-scoped: a name of the source secret which is expected in the Package's target namespace
-  - ~if the reference is optional or not (`TODO`: clarify implications - probably better off to start without optional secrets and introduce them later when needed.
-Big point: how to handle optionality without polling for secret's to appear?
-The package reconciler doesn't declaratively re-template the ObjectDeployment except, when .spec.image changes)~
+  - if the reference is optional or not.

 - The `(Cluster)Package` API has to be changed to
   - allow the specification of an `ImagePullSecret` for pulling the package image itself from a private registry.